GorillaInTheStack/monkey-sec-blog/content/posts/cryptograpy/ecdsa-nonce-reuse/index.md

 ## What is ECDSA?

 The [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) is wildly used on the web for a variety of protocols and in different use cases.
-It's a asymmetric signature algorithm so naturally it uses a key pair, A *public key* noted as **PK** and a *private key* noted as **SK** (for secret key, because it is supposed to be secret 🧠)
+It's an asymmetric signature algorithm so naturally it uses a key pair, A *public key* noted as **PK** and a *private key* noted as **SK** (for secret key, because it is supposed to be secret 🧠)